CivicaDigital/NodeJsDojo/README.md

 D. Provides information about, and control over, the current Node.js process
 ```

-# Events and Asynchronous Code
+# Events and asynchronous code

 ## The event queue, event loop and call stack